-Further, The National Whistleblowers Center agrees with the additional concerns over the current form of this proposed rule which were raised by the Taxpayers Against Fraud (TAF) in their letter to the Securities Exchange & Commission, dated December 17, 2010.
-Of particular importance is their "[t]he concern that 'supervisory' responsibilities relevant to disqualification under this subsection are undefined, and could broadly cast to include a vast number of employees in any organization.
+Further, The National Whistleblowers Center agrees with the additional concerns over the current form of this proposed rule which were raised by the Taxpayers Against Fraud (TAF) in their letter to the Securities & Exchange Commission, dated December 17, 2010.
+Of particular importance is their concern that "[t]he 'supervisory' responsibilities relevant to disqualification under this subsection are undefined, and could be broadly cast to include a vast number of employees in any organization.
 Such vagueness would no doubt chill many from stepping forward."
 Ex.21, page 6.

-Additionally, TAF's regarding the concerns breadth and vagueness of the SEC's exempted categories is applicable to the CFTC Proposed Rules 165.2(g)(1)-(6).
-"Proposed Rule 21Fdefinition 4(b)(4)'s "original information" creates sweeping, and often vague, status exclusions that disqualify would broad categories of whistleblowers far beyond what Congress envisioned or the statute articulates. ...
+Additionally, TAF's concerns regarding the breadth and vagueness of the SEC's exempted categories is applicable to the CFTC Proposed Rules 165.2(g)(1)-(6).
+"Proposed Rule 21F-4(b)(4)'s definition of "original information" creates sweeping, and often vague, status exclusions that would disqualify broad categories of whistleblowers far beyond what Congress envisioned or the statute articulates. ...
 In addition, many of the SEC's additional bases for disqualification are contingent upon the agency's exercise of discretion and can be neither known nor ascertained at the time a submission is made."
 Ex.
 21, page 6.